lightbits/lightbits.github.io/euler2/euler2.markdown

     R = Rz(rz)*Ry(ry)*Rx(rx) * R0

-But to keep the Euler angles close to zero (and prevent gimbal lock), we 'reset' the offset to zero after each step of gradient descent by left-multiplying the offset rotation with the absolute rotation, and using that as the stationary point for the next step:
+But to keep the Euler angles close to zero (and prevent gimbal lock), we 'reset' the offset to zero after each step of gradient descent by left-multiplying the offset into our absolute rotation, using that as the stationary point for the next step:

     update_parameters(R0, tx,ty,tz):
         // Find the gradient by finite differences